2017 National League Division Series: Game 1

 Game 1 featured a pitching duel between Kyle Hendricks and Stephen Strasburg, with the game being scoreless through five innings.
 The Cubs, who were held without a hit in the first five innings, were led off in the sixth with Javier Báez reaching on an error by the sure handed Anthony Rendon on a ball that was ruled just fair.
 Kris Bryant drove home Báez on a two-out RBI single (the first hit by the Cubs on the night) advancing to second on the throw.
 The very next batter, Anthony Rizzo, singled home Bryant to make it 2–0 in favor of the Cubs.
-The Cubs added one more run in the eighth when Jon Jay hit a leadoff double off of Ryan Madson and scored on Anthony Rizzo's double, as Hendricks threw seven scoreless innings giving up just two hits, with the bullpen tossing two scoreless as the Cubs took Game 1 by a score of 3–0.
+The Cubs added one more run in the eighth when Jon Jay hit a leadoff double off Ryan Madson and scored on Anthony Rizzo's double, as Hendricks threw seven scoreless innings giving up just two hits, with the bullpen tossing two scoreless as the Cubs took Game 1 by a score of 3–0.

 Game 2

 The Nationals scored their first run of the series on a first-inning home run by Anthony Rendon off Cubs' starter Jon Lester.
-However, in the top of the second, the Cubs struck right back, as the first batter of the inning, Willson Contreras homered off of Nationals' starter Gio González.
+However, in the top of the second, the Cubs struck right back, as the first batter of the inning, Willson Contreras homered off Nationals' starter Gio González.
 The Cubs took the lead in the top of the fourth on a two-run home run by Anthony Rizzo.
 In the bottom of the fifth, Lester loaded the bases with two outs but got out of the jam by getting Trea Turner to chase to end the threat.
-In the bottom of the eighth, Adam Lind led off with a pinch-hit single before Bryce Harper homered off of Carl Edwards Jr. to tie the game at 3–3.
+In the bottom of the eighth, Adam Lind led off with a pinch-hit single before Bryce Harper homered off Carl Edwards Jr. to tie the game at 3–3.
 Edwards walked Anthony Rendon, then Mike Montogmery allowed a single to Daniel Murphy before Ryan Zimmerman hit a three-run home run to put the Nationals up 6–3.
 Sean Doolittle retired the Cubs in order in the ninth to tie the series at one, heading to Wrigley Field.